 Senior Regional Director, Southeast & Interim Vice President, Regional Operations

 An experienced K-12 educator and former school administrator, Jeannine joined NFTE as a program manager in 2015.
 She has substantially expanded NFTE’s reach throughout the southeast region, built a high-performing regional team, and taken on a senior leadership role guiding regional operations across the country.

 Since joining NFTE in 2016 as Regional Director for Los Angeles Metro, Kim has worked with her team to increase student reach from 2,000 students to well over 6,000 students throughout Los Angeles County.
 Kim has spent over 25 years in education focusing her work on the at-risk youth.
 She continues her passionate commitment to advocate for educational equity for youth in under-estimated communities.

 Jane is an accomplished fundraiser with extensive experience leading during times of rapid growth, change management, and transformation.
+Under Advancement, she oversees fundraising, events and volunteerism.
 Her proven track record demonstrates success in setting and achieving ambitious, high impact goals.
-Having served at NFTE for more than 15 years earlier in her career, Jane returned in 2017 to strengthen and diversify the fundraising program and bring about greater sustainability.
+Jane has worked at NFTE for nearly 20 years focused on strengthening, growing, and diversifying the fundraising program to bring about greater sustainability.
 She brings a deep commitment to and passion for mission-driven initiatives and partnerships that align corporate, foundation and individual philanthropy with a shared vision for strategic impact.